gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/hybrid-deployment-on-kubernetes.md

 * Redis is used to manage rate limits and quota counters within the Gateway cluster

 {% hint style="info" %}
-Before you continue, keep in mind that the bridge gateway (the red box in the left-hand region of the schema) is simply an APIM gateway instance with additional capabilities.
+Before you continue, keep in mind that the bridge Gateway (the red box in the left-hand region of the schema) is simply an APIM Gateway instance with additional capabilities.
 This is essential to understanding how we are deploying the bridge.
 For more information, see the introduction to [Hybrid Deployment](./).
 {% endhint %}

 ## Deploying with Helm